spring-projects-experimental/spring-boot-thin-launcher/README.md

 > (`--thin.*` per Spring Boot conventions), or as environment
 > variables (`THIN_*` capitalized and underscored).
 The command line
 > options are removed before passing down to the Boot app.
 The
-> `ThinJarWrapper` accepts system properties or environment variables
+> `ThinJarWrapper` also accepts system properties, environment
-> for its (smaller) set of optional arguments.
+> variables or command line flags for its (smaller) set of optional
+> arguments.

 ## Upgrades and Profiles